Into the Millennium Tour: Performance and show elements

-The band was backed by both a six-member instrumental band and a complement of ten backup dancers (five male and five female).
+The group were backed by both a six-member instrumental band and a complement of ten backup dancers (five male and five female).
 The band would sometimes split up and perform with one member to each side or corner of the stage, but for much of the show, they performed to one side at a time, circling the stage (often as part of the choreographed dancing) throughout each song.
 The backup dancers sometimes performed on the opposite sides of the stage as the band.
 A video feed of the show was shown on video screens circling the overhead lighting rig.

 The boys began each show in a curtained-off enclosure on the floor of the venue.
 The dancers carried torches onto the stage while marching to the prerecorded track of "The Imperial March".
 The boys would then rise from the curtained enclosure to the Star Wars theme song and ride to the stage on "hovering" surfboards employing wire harnesses.
 They would circle the stage and present themselves to each side of the audience before starting the first song, "Larger than Life".

 The boys used several costume changes during the show.
 They wore "futuristic/space" costumes for the first segment of the concert.
 Two versions of these costumes were built: The original outfits featured blue checkerboard turtlenecks under padded blue vests.
-The later outfits (introduced as of February 19, 2000, in Atlanta, Georgia on the third leg of the tour). featured molded armor-like tops which were individually designed for each member.
+The later outfits (introduced as of February 19, 2000, in Atlanta, Georgia on the third leg of the tour). featured molded galactic armor-like tops which were individually designed for each member.
 Both costumes featured plain black pants.
 As the press is typically only permitted to photograph concerts for the first several songs, most press photos of the tour were of the band in their "space" costumes.